 Look at local asking prices

 Local asking prices are key when calculating your house value.
 They can indicate how much you could get for your house, and also how many properties are changing hands on a regular basis.
-Remember to always use a few different sources to get the best picture possible of the local housing market.
+Remember to use a few different sources to get the best picture possible of the local housing market.

 Consider what influences your house value